 I think people today are much more difficult to deal with.
-They're more emotional.
-I can't answer why.
-Maybe it's just the way we live today.
-But they're more intractable and they're more difficult.
-I find that the lawyers today coming out -- this is not a rap on the lawyers, because these young lawyers are smart -- but as I mentioned earlier in this conversation, they don't necessarily have that flexibility.
+They’re more emotional.
+I can’t answer why.
+Maybe it’s just the way we live today.
+But they’re more intractable and more difficult.
+I find that the lawyers today coming out — this is not a rap on the lawyers, because these young lawyers are smart — but as I mentioned earlier in this conversation, they don’t necessarily have that flexibility.

-So the clients are more difficult.
-Sometimes you run up against inexperienced lawyers who are intractable, and it makes things a lot more difficult.
+So the clients are more difficult and sometimes you run up against inexperienced lawyers who are intractable, and that makes things a lot more difficult.
 I think anybody who has practiced over 30 years in this field will tell you things are a lot tougher to deal with today than they were before.

 It’s almost like you would have expected it to go the other way; that the longer people have been divorcing, it would be easier because so many people have gone there before.

-I'll tell you one of the reasons why this is the case, in my opinion, and I think this is a fact: They did away generally with fault divorce.
+I’ll tell you one of the reasons why this is the case, in my opinion, and I think this is a fact: They did away generally with fault divorce.
 Now, that probably is a very good thing.
 But, in a way, that takes away a person’s opportunity to vent.
 In other words I wanna say that she ran away with this guy.
-You can't really do that today.
-We really have across the country what a lot of people called no-fault divorce.
+You can’t really do that today.
+We really have, across the country, what a lot of people called no-fault divorce.
 I would say in Illinoiswe have what we call irreconcilable differences.
-So today, people feel that they're handcuffed, and that they really can't get into the whys and the wherefores of divorce.
-So they feel frustrated.
-That's my opinion.
+Today, people feel that they’re handcuffed, and that they really can’t get into the whys and the wherefores of divorce.
+They feel frustrated.
+That’s my opinion.
 So what do they do?
-They take it out on the spouse in areas such as custody, visitation or the alimony-maintenance-property division, because they're frustrated to a great degree.
-They haven't really been able to get out why they're getting divorced.
+They take it out on the spouse in areas such as custody, visitation, alimony, maintenance, or property division, because they’re frustrated to a great degree.
+They haven’t really been able to get out why they’re getting divorced.

 For Part 2 of the interview, click here.